Carver High School (Phoenix, Arizona): Integration

-In 1950, two African Americans, Hayzel Daniels and Carl Simms, were elected to the Arizona state legislature.
-To end “separate-but-equal” once and for all, Daniels and two other White attorneys, with the help of several Arizonan civil rights organizations, filed a lawsuit on June 9, 1952.
+In 1950, two African Americans, Hayzel Burton Daniels and Carl Sims, were elected to the Arizona state legislature.
+To end “separate-but-equal” once and for all, Daniels and two White attorneys, with the help of several Arizonan civil rights organizations, filed a lawsuit on June 9, 1952.
 They argued that,"The high schools of Phoenix, Maricopa, Arizona, set apart for White students…are superior to the schools set apart for the African race.
 Segregation of African pupils by race has a detrimental effect on such African pupils, imparting to them a stigma of inferiority, retarding their educational and mental development, and depriving them of some of the benefits they would receive in an integrated school system.”
 On February 8, 1953, Judge Struckmeyer ruled that the 1909 segregation law was unconstitutional, and that all high schools would have to integrate as soon as possible.
 This was more than a year before the United States Supreme Court decided the case of Brown v.
 Board of Education.

 After that, Arizonan activist organizations set out to integrate elementary schools as well.

-So on May 5, 1954, Superior Court Judge Charles Bernstein ruled in Heard v.
-Davis that all elementary school segregation in Arizona violated the 14th amendment.
-It was ruled 4 days before the rest of the country integrated.
+On May 5, 1954, Superior Court Judge Charles Bernstein determined in Heard v.
+Davis that all elementary school segregation in Arizona violated the 14th Amendment.
+The decision came 12 days before the Supreme Court's landmark Brown v.
+Board of Education ruling, declaring racial segregation of schools unconstitutional.
+While preparing for their decision, the Supreme Court requested a copy of Judge Bernstein's opinion.

-In the national desegregation case of Brown v.
-Board of Education, the Supreme Court cited these two Arizona cases in their arguments to integrate.
 Brown v.
 Board of Education was an important turning point of the Civil Rights movement.
 This case was not only the first step toward desegregation, but it was also the first step to breaking other barriers of discrimination for other minorities as well.